Alamsameer/Alamsameer/README.md

 ## whoami

 - 🔭 I’m currently working on MERN projects
-- 🌱 I’m currently learning web Development and Cybersecurity
+- 🌱 I’m currently preparing Data Structure and algorithm with python
 - 👯 I’m looking to collaborate on React and Node Js based project

 ## 📫 How to reach me: ...